Frank M. Johnson, Jr., Federal Building and United States Courthouse

 Frank M. Johnson, Jr., Federal Building and United States Courthouse, Federal courthouse in Montgomery, Alabama.

-Built in 1933 during the Great Depression, the courthouse gained recognition on the National Register of Historic Places in 1998 and National Historic Landmark status in 2015.
+The building was constructed in 1933 during the Great Depression and was listed on the National Register of Historic Places in 1998.
+It received National Historic Landmark status in 2015 for its role in American judicial history.

 Location: Alabama